Transcranial PBMT: The Impact of Red Light Therapy on the Brain

 Healthy Cognitive Function

 Transcranial PBMT has also shown promise in maintaining cognitive function and brain activity in healthy individuals.
 Many of us will experience some cognitive decline as we age, and PBMT can be used to help keep us sharp.
 One study found enhanced higher-order cortical functions like prefrontal rule-based learning, sustained attention, and short-term memory in young, healthy subjects.
-The same group found in another study that PBMT improved cerebral oxygenation and brain hemodynamic processes that are necessary for higher-level cognitive functioning.
+The same group found in another study that PBMT improved cerebral oxygenation and brain hemodynamic processes necessary for higher-level cognitive functioning.